Skip to content

 P2

-Back pressure (bar).
-Can be absolute or gauge, as long as it is consistent with P1.
+Downstream back pressure (bar).
+It can be absolute or gauge, as long as it is consistent with P1.

 TYPE: float